 Fifty-eight point five percent of healthcare professionals won’t apply to a role without visible salary information, according to the Recruitics 2025 Healthcare Talent Survey.
 In a market where every applicant counts, hiding compensation eliminates more than half your potential pipeline before a single candidate reads your job description.

-This isn't a generational preference or a nice-to-have.
-It's a dealbreaker for the majority of your target audience.
-And in healthcare, where salary bands are relatively standardized and publicly benchmarked, there's no strategic advantage to hiding them.
-Salary transparency laws in states like California, Colorado, New York, and Washington already mandate range disclosure - so if you're hiring across state lines, you may not have a choice.
+For the majority of your target audience, hiding compensation is a dealbreaker - not a generational preference or a nice-to-have.
+And in healthcare, where salary bands are relatively standardized and publicly benchmarked, there’s no strategic advantage to hiding them.
+Salary transparency laws in states like California, Colorado, New York, and Washington already mandate range disclosure - so if you’re hiring across state lines, you may not have a choice.

 Beyond base salary, highlight shift differentials, sign-on bonuses, student loan repayment programs, and relocation assistance in the job posting itself.
 Healthcare candidates evaluate total compensation, not just the hourly rate.
-If your posting says "competitive salary," you've already lost 58.5% of the people who saw it.
+Posting “competitive salary” without a number loses 58.5% of candidates before they finish reading.

-Nurse practitioners represent one of the fastest-growing segments in healthcare.
-The BLS projects NP employment to grow 35% from 2024 to 2034, and physician assistant roles are expected to grow 20% in the same period.
-For these advanced practice roles, salary transparency is even more critical - candidates have multiple offers to compare, and they'll skip any posting that doesn't give them a clear number upfront.
+Advanced practice roles represent one of the fastest-growing segments in healthcare.
+NP employment is projected by the BLS to grow 35% from 2024 to 2034, with physician assistant roles growing 20% in the same period.
+For these advanced practice roles, salary transparency is even more critical - candidates have multiple offers to compare, and they’ll skip any posting that doesn’t give them a clear number upfront.

-One more factor worth considering: the Incredible Health 2025 State of U.S. Nurses Report found that 66% of nurses say macroeconomic conditions have influenced their career choices, and 55% say housing costs and interest rates limit their geographic mobility.
-That means your compensation package isn't competing in a vacuum.
-It's being weighed against the cost of living wherever your facility is located.
-If you're in a high-cost metro, your salary range needs to reflect that explicitly.
+Macroeconomic conditions have influenced the career choices of 66% of nurses, and 55% say housing costs and interest rates limit their geographic mobility, according to the Incredible Health 2025 State of U.S. Nurses Report.
+Your compensation package isn’t competing in a vacuum.
+It’s being weighed against the cost of living wherever your facility is located.
+If you’re in a high-cost metro, your salary range needs to reflect that explicitly.

 Why Do 31% of Healthcare Candidates Ghost After Applying?